DOXiCORA/corxOS-Public/README.md

-# XCOREOS//PUBLIC
+# xcoreOS//PUBLIC

-Welcome to XCOREOS, a modern operating system designed for speed, stability, and security.
+Welcome to xcoreOS, a modern operating system designed for speed, stability, and security.
 NewOS is built to provide an intuitive user experience with a focus on productivity and efficiency.

 ## Features